Tsargrad TV: The Fox News of Russia

 Dugin’s role at Tsargrad TV is ambiguous.
-At one point he’s described as being in charge of “special projects”, and at another point as editor-in-chief.
+At one point he’s described as being in charge of “special projects”, and at another point as editor-in-chief [link replaced with archive copy March 2022].
 But wherever Malofeev is seen, Dugin is not far behind.
 Or perhaps this is the other way around.

 As I said, Dugin and Malofeev are frequently together.
 For example, they met together with former Iranian President Mahmoud Ahmadinejad in Iran, apparently to negotiate on behalf of Russia.
 And below is a photo of Dugin with Nikos Kotzias, Minister for Foreign Affairs of Greece.
 Their relationship is linked to Malofeev also thanks to some hackers from Anonymous International that ran a leaker website called Sholtai Boltai — Russian for Humpty Dumpty.
 In 2014 they leaked letters that showed that Malofeev and Dugin were attempting to identify political partners in Greece with Russian sympathies.

 When it comes to under-the-table foreign negotiations, Malofeev and Dugin are Russia’s dynamic duo.
 The link between these two could hardly be stronger if they were married.